toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 ## 1644.
 Lowest Common Ancestor of a Binary Tree II
 ## 235. Lowest Common Ancestor of a Binary Search Tree

+## 104. Maximum Depth of Binary Tree
+This is a DFS recursion.
+If the node is null, depth is zero.
+Otherwise, the depth is one plus the maximum depth of its left and right subtrees.
+We visit each node once, so time is O(n), space is proportional to tree height.

 # TO DO LATER
 ## 636. Exclusive Time of Functions